Can I use a USB webcam on PS5?

 If you're brand new to streaming and don't have any of Sony's previous accessories, the PS5 HD Camera is a solid purchase.
 Not only does it allow for streaming in high quality, but it also comes packaged with an adjustable stand so you can set it up anywhere.

-However, if you already own the PS4's camera or have no intentions to stream, then you're better off just waiting to see if another, better camera comes out some time down the line.
-The PS5 HD Camera simply isn't a big enough upgrade to justify buying at this point, especially when it comes to how it functions with the PSVR.
+However, if you already own the PS4's camera or have no intentions to stream, then you're better off just waiting to see if another, better camera comes out sometime down the line.
+The PS5 HD Camera simply isn't a big enough upgrade to justify buying at this point, especially for PSVR owners that can't use it with the old headset.
+Maybe when the PS VR2 comes out, that will change.

 Unfortunately, if you don't already own one, then you might be out of luck.
 Finding the PS4 camera is much harder now thanks to how old it is.
 Thanks to the newer PS5 HD Camera, it's unlikely it'll become more available.